Children and Teen Programming

 This is a library-run book club out of the Sunderland Branch.
 They meet the last Saturday of the month(not August or December) @ 10:00 a.m.
 For more information or to get on the email list, please contact the Sunderland Branch.

-There are a couple closed book clubs in the Beaverton area.
+There is one closed book club in the Beaverton area.
 If you are interested in starting a club, please contact the Beaverton Branch to see how we can help.

 Community Shakespeare Reading Group